fisma-ready/ubuntu-lts/README.md

 1. Run `ami.sh`.

 That's it!
 Take note of the AMI ID this spits out to your console after it's done.

+# Involvement of 18F

+The team at [18F](https://18f.gsa.gov) decided to start work where FedRAMP stops for open source components in a true infrastructure as a service environment - at the operating system layer.
+Secure baselines were available for Windows, Solaris, and Red Hat Enterprise Linux.
+But, there were no generally available &mdash; and certainly not public &mdash; baselines, for Ubuntu or the Debian version of Linux generally.

+18F is committed to [free and open source software](https://github.com/18F/open-source-policy/blob/master/policy.md) - our intention is that the software we write can be run _anywhere_, without the need to pay for licensing fees.

+## Caveat emptor

+Our hardened version of Ubuntu is still in *_active development_*.
+It is subject to change rapidly.
+Our intention is that no changes will be system breaking, and testing both in local virtual machines and the AWSis ongoing.
+We have also started to put common web workloads on servers running the hardened OS and no issues have yet arisen.
+Always use a testing environment before deploying a new OS configuration into production, and please report back with any [Issues](https://github.com/fisma-ready/ubuntu-lts/issues) or [Pull Requests](https://github.com/fisma-ready/ubuntu-lts/pulls).